rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="5.34.32.5">5.34.32.5</a> Make a note on manufacture statement if the reason for supplying the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) is not apparent from the rest of the description and indicate the source of the information (see [5.31.385.3](/DCRMR/ppdm/Place-of-manufacture/#5.31.385.3)).

-## 5.34.33 Notes from Name of manufacturer
+## 5.34.33 Note on name of manufacturer

 <a name="5.34.33.1">5.34.33.1</a> *Optionally*, make a note if only the address, sign, or initials of the manufacturer appear in lieu of the name, the manufacturer’s name can be identified and supplied as [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) (see [5.32.32.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.32.1)).